 Media attendees, please see the media guidelines.

-Photographs will be taken at any SETAC Europe Special Science Symposium.
-By registering for this meeting, you agree to allow SETAC to use your photo in any SETAC-related publication or website.
+SETAC has the right to record, film and photograph during the SETAC Europe Special Science Symposium.
+By registering for this meeting, you agree to allow SETAC to use your photo or video shot in any SETAC-related publication, on SETAC websites and on SETAC social media pages.

 Consistent with SETAC’s values, we strive for both scientific and individual diversity and inclusivity in our operations and programming.
 Some of the initiatives to achieve and support these values include: